jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

   - _id: block_rich_text
     alignment: center
     text_markdown: >-
+      I read books that center around three themes: risk, relationships, and reality.
+Or, put differently, I learn how to better navigate this world by
+      understanding:

+      * Logical fallacies presented to take advantage of my cognitive biases

+      * The way people in the world interact, the benefits of those interactions, and how to better facilitate them

+      * Harsh truths about the world and how to navigate them without becoming harsh myself

+      These lessons can be taught with fiction and non-fiction, as well as various news articles and media.
+The Stoic Book Notes will focus mainly on the books I'm reading, but other sources will be broken down.&nbsp;

-      I read every book listed and I'm continually adding to the notes.
+      I've read every book and will be continually adding to the notes.
 Rather than write a summary, I collected the most impactful, insightful passages from the back.

       Instead of getting the quotes with my sloppy interpretation, I simply pull the quotes and put them here for each book.
+I will often add my interpretations and lessons to the notes, but you'll primarily be getting the passes from the book directly as the author wrote them.

       Reading the whole book takes too long, but gives the most information.